matt40k/aw/README.md

 All online purchases are made in AdultWork.com credits.
 Various methods of purchasing credits are available: including credit card payments, bank transfers and exchange of prepaid vouchers.

 AdultWork.com does not accept payment for any escort-related activity and anyone found to be misusing the payment mechanisms to do so will have their membership terminated permanently.

-# About the extract
-Data is extracted from AdultWork.com via the [Developer API](https://developers.adultwork.com/en-GB/Site/API/Reference).
-The extracted data is then exported to CSV and committed to this Git repo.
-The Extraction is done on a "best endeavors" bases.
-The extract is scheduled to occur every 5 hours.
-Previous versions can be accessed via the Git history, previous versions are listed in the datapackage.json.

 # About the datapackage.json
 Data is stored as CSV.
 This gives the following benefits: